-We investigate the cause of the features, which are seen in the plot of the surface density of total gas versus $f_{\mathrm{mol}}$ of the interacting galaxies, by fitting the data with the theoretical model proposed by \citet{Elmegreen93}. $f_{\mathrm{mol}}$ is determined by the balance between the production and the destruction of molecular gas.
-Molecular hydrogen gas is produced from two atomic hydrogen on the surface of interstellar dust which is a compound of metal.
-The production rate is proportional to the square of the density of hydrogen gas.
-Therefore, the production rate is enhanced under rich metallicity and high density of atomic hydrogen.
+We investigate a cause of the features seen in the plot of the surface density of the total gas versus $f_{\mathrm{mol}}$ of the interacting galaxies, by fitting the data with the theoretical model proposed by \citet{Elmegreen93}.
+In his model, $f_{\mathrm{mol}}$ is determined by the balance between the production and the destruction of molecular gas.
+This means that the model assumes that the H\emissiontype{I} and H$_{2}$ clouds co-exist in the same place all the time.
+It is not clear that the H\emissiontype{I} and H$_{2}$ clouds co-exist in interacting galaxies, especially in a colliding system, although this assumption is valid for a normal spiral galaxy.
+This issue will be discussed in section \ref{mechanismfmol}.

+The production rate from H\emissiontype{I} to H$_{2}$ and H$_{2}$ destruction rate are determined by following phenomena.
+Molecular hydrogen gas is produced from two atomic hydrogens on a surface of interstellar dust which is a compound of the metal.
+The production rate is proportional to the square of the density of hydrogen gas and pressure that governs whether clouds are self-gravitating or diffuse.
+Therefore, the production rate is enhanced under rich metallicity and high pressure.
 The energy for photodissociation of molecular hydrogen is supplied by UV radiation emitted from nearby OB stars.
-The destruction rate of molecular gas decreases when interstellar dust is rich because it shields molecular gas inside a molecular cloud from the UV radiation.
+The destruction rate of molecular gas decreases when the interstellar dust is abundant because it shields molecular gas inside a molecular cloud from the UV radiation.
 Foreground molecular gas clouds toward an OB star also can shield background molecular gas clouds from photodissociation by the UV radiation.
 Furthermore, if the density of a molecular cloud is dense enough, an outer layer of the molecular cloud can shield an inner layer of the molecular cloud from the UV radiation.
 Thus the photodissociation rate relates to the amount of dust and the density of the molecular cloud.

-Although the relation between the surface density of gas and the pressure is still under discussion, \citet{Elmegreen89} proposed the relation between kinematic pressure in interstellar medium and the surface density of gas as follows:
+Although the relation between the pressure and the surface density of gas is still under discussion, \citet{Elmegreen89} proposed the relation between kinematic pressure in interstellar medium and the surface density of gas as follows: